ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 If checks added by `_FORTIFY_SOURCE` detect unsafe behavior at run-time they will print an error message and terminate the application.

 A default mode for FORTIFY_SOURCE may be predefined for a given compiler, for instance GCC shipped with Ubuntu 22.04 uses FORTIFY_SOURCE=2 by default.
 If a mode of FORTIFY_SOURCE is set on the command line which differs from the default, the compiler warns about redefining the FORTIFY_SOURCE macro.
-To avoid this, the predefined mode can be unset with -U_FORTIFY_SOURCE before setting the desired value.
+To avoid this, some build systems provide

+the predefined mode can be unset with -U_FORTIFY_SOURCE before setting the desired value.

 #### Performance implications